babel/babel/packages/babel-plugin-transform-classes/README.md

 `Array<string>`, defaults to `[]`.

-When extending a native constructor (e.g., `class extends Array {}`), it needs to be wrapped.
+When extending a native class (e.g., `class extends Array {}`), the super class needs to be wrapped.
+This is needed to workaround two problems:
+- Babel transpiles classes using `SuperClass.apply(/* ... */)`, but native
+  classes aren't callable and thus throw in this case.
+- Some built-in functions (like `Array`) always return a new object.
+Instead of returning it, Babel should treat it as the new `this`.

-Babel only recognizes built-in JavaScript functions defined in the ECMAScript specification.
+Babel only recognizes global built-in functions defined in the ECMAScript specification.
 If you need to extend other classes, you can define them using this option.